Mentor and Apprentice Opportunities in Sustainable Farming

-Apprentice Link connects people who are serious about learning the sustainable farming trade with farmers who are willing to teach them in an apprenticeship setting.
-Our programs’ emphasis is specifically in Western NC, with a focus on farms that participate in the Collaborative Regional Alliance for Farmer Training (CRAFT) program.
+The Apprentice Link database connects people who are serious about learning the sustainable farming trade with farmers who are willing to teach them in an apprenticeship setting.
+Our programs’ emphasis is specifically in the Southern Appalachians, with a focus on farms that participate in local Collaborative Regional Alliance for Farmer Training (CRAFT) programs.

 - Farms are actively engaged in the local community.